Patricia Whitefoot: Awards and recognition

 Patsy Whitefoot has received numerous awards and recognitions from multiple organizations.
 Whitefoot's efforts to create culturally responsive education led the Potlatch Fund, a nonprofit that does work in Montana, Idaho, Washington, and Oregon to create the Patricia Whitefoot Education Award.
 She was awarded their Education Leadership Award in 2005, and since then this award and its name has been an homage to Whitefoot.

 In 2009 Whitefoot was appointed by President Obama to the National Advisory Council on Indian Education, a council that works with the Secretary of Education on Indian Education issues that is made up of fifteen members all across the United States.

 Whitefoot was also a 2009 Ecotrust Indigenous Leadership Award Finalist and was awarded 5,000 dollars.
 During the same time period, Whitefoot was appointed by Health and Human Services Secretary Kathleen Sebelius to the Substance Abuse and Mental Health Services Administration Prevention Committee.

 In recent years, Whitefoot has been awarded both the Golden Tennis Shoe Award by Washington State Senator Patty Murray (2021) and the Adeline Garcia Community Service Awards from the Seattle Indian Health Board (2019).
-These awards highlight not her work towards MMIW in Washington State and across the nation.
+These awards highlight her work towards MMIW in Washington State and across the nation.

 In the 2020 presidential election of the United States, Whitefoot was honored as an elector for the state of Washington.
 She used a ceremonial quill pen to cast a Washington Electoral College vote for Joe Biden.